LuxCoreRender/LuxCoreDeps/README.md

 - `conan-profiles`: folder with Conan profiles

 ### Compilation environment
-For Python wheels to work properly, it is essential that dependencies be built by `CIBUILDWHEEL`, with the same environment (compiler version, docker image, etc.) as the one intended for the wheels.
+For Python wheels to be built properly, it is essential that dependencies be built by `CIBUILDWHEEL`, with the same environment (compiler version, docker image, etc.) as the one intended for the wheels.
-Note that it requires to build a fake wheel.
+Please note that it requires to build a fake wheel in LuxCoreDeps.

 ### Debugging
 Dependency build can be debugged locally using `nektos/act`